 In the year of its tenth anniversary, Garage Museum of Contemporary Art will show the best films about art and modern culture during Garage Screen Film Festival, which will take place in ten cities in Russia and CIS.
-In Saint Petersburg, Kazan, and Nizhny Novgorod the festival will be supported by the Museum’s partner—UNIQLO.
+In Saint Petersburg, Kazan, Ekaterinburg and Nizhny Novgorod the festival will be supported by the Museum’s partner—UNIQLO.
 The screenings in Belgorod will be included in the program of the art festival ART-OKNO and will be held jointly with the patron of the educational program of the Museum—The Art, Science and Sport Charity Foundation.

 From the time Garage Museum of Contemporary Art was founded, it has been introducing its audience to the current state of Russian and foreign art, culture, and cinematography.
 The Museum does not limit its work only to the city of Moscow and is establishing partnerships with a number of regional exhibition institutions since the goal of the Museum is to create a single cultural space that can provide access to the knowledge of contemporary culture to everyone.
 The Museum's regional program includes exhibitions, public events, professional training events, and concerts that will take place in all federal districts with the involvement of the Museum's partners.
 In 2017, the Museum held the Triennial of Russian Contemporary Art, the first regular exhibition in the country aimed at exploring art throughout the country.

 Garage Screen Film Festival is a new project by the Museum aimed at popularizing modern culture.
 In 2018 screenings will be held at the State Museum of National Culture (Belgorod); Victoria Gallery and Khudozhestvennyy Cinema (Samara); Smena Centre for Modern Culture (Kazan); Zarya Center for Contemporary Art and Klebozavod Center for Contemporary Culture (Vladivostok); New Holland (Saint Petersburg); Yeltsin Center (Ekaterinburg); Arsenal Center for Contemporary Art (Nizhny Novgorod), Tselinnyi Center for Contemporary Culture (Almaty).

 All the films will be divided into two sections: “Art in cinema” and “Cinema in space and time”